-Students transferring into the College of Engineering from within the University or from other colleges and universities must have obtained a minimum cumulative GPA of at least 2.0.
-Transfer to upper level engineering technology programs requires a 2.0 cumulative GPA.
+Students transferring into the College of Engineering from within the University or from other colleges and universities must have a minimum cumulative GPA of 2.0.
+Transfer to upper level engineering technology programs requires a cumulative GPA of 2.0.

 Students transferring from other institutions must earn at least 32 hours of undergraduate credit in residence at The University of Toledo.
-At least 14 hours of these must be in the major area.
-The remainder are to be in engineering science, engineering design and other hours as necessary to meet degree requirements.
+At least 14 of these hours must be in the major area.
+The remainder of the hours is to be in engineering science, engineering design and other areas as necessary to meet degree requirements.

-Full-time students must take their last semester in residence (part-time students must take their last 14 hours in residence) unless exceptional arrangements have been made in advance with the associate dean of undergraduate studies in the College.
+Full-time students must take their last semester in residence (part-time students must take their last 14 hours in residence), unless exceptional arrangements have been made in advance with the associate dean of undergraduate studies in the college.
 Bachelor of science in engineering technology students must earn at least 32 hours at The University of Toledo, not including deficiencies.
-Associate of applied science students must earn at least 17 hours at The University of Toledo; at least 8 hours must be in the major.
+Associate of applied science students must earn at least 17 hours at The University of Toledo - at least 8 hours must be in the major.